Preserving our natural resources & creating regenerative solutions.

 Public board meetings are held on the 3rd Wednesday of each month at 6:00 pm.

-The next board meeting on Wednesday, June 18th, at 6:00 pm will be held virtually.
+The next board meeting will be held one week early on Wednesday, Mar.
+18th, at 6:00 pm will be hybrid.

 If you would like to see an agenda in advance of the meeting, please contact our office.